sudar/bulk-delete/README.md

 ### How do I know what are the current values for these options configured in my server? ###

-Scroll down to the button of the Plugin page and you can see the current values of these options printed for your reference under the “Debug Information” heading
+Access the System Info page using the menu Bulk WP -> System Info.
+The System info page displays the values for the different configuration options that are configured in your server.

 ### Is it possible to restore the posts that I have deleted through the Plugin?  ###